Carbon monoxide is odorless,

-The Southbury Volunteer Firemen's Association, Inc.is a private, member governed corporation, operating as a non-profit organization and is chartered for the purpose of providing emergency service to the community.
+The Southbury Volunteer Firemen's Association, Inc. is a private, member governed corporation, operating as a non-profit organization and is chartered for the purpose of providing emergency service to the community.
 Serving a rural territory which includes several miles of Interstate 84, single family homes, industrial, heavy commercial, institutional, and some multi-family occupancies.
-Founded in 1932, we operate out of 4 facilities, with 16 specialty fire vehicles, and 107 department members.
+Founded in 1932, we operate out of 4 facilities, with 16 specialty fire vehicles, and 66 department members.
 The Department provides services including Fire Suppression, Motor Vehicle Extrication, Operations level Hazardous Materials handling, Confined Space, and Water Rescue to the community.

-When You See a Blue Light, Pull to the Right.Volunteer Firefighters are required to display a flashing blue light to warn motorists while responding to emergencies in their personal vehicles.
+Volunteer Firefighters are required to display a flashing blue light to warn motorists while responding to emergencies in their personal vehicles.
 Although Connecticut Motor Vehicle Law does not require motorists to pull to over to the right, be courteous and let them pass.

 Be sure your house number is visible from the street.